Quick answer

 How FireAI Helps

-FireAI connects to Tally Prime (see how to connect Tally to BI) and offers pre-built sales dashboard templates — customer contribution, product performance, regional trends, and margin analysis.
-For a step-by-step guide, see build Tally sales dashboard.
-Ask "Which product group had the highest margin decline this quarter?" or "Show new customers acquired in the last 6 months with total revenue" and get instant answers from your Tally sales data.
-No manual Excel exports needed.
+Pre-built sales dashboard templates cover customer contribution, product performance, regional trends, and margin analysis (see build Tally sales dashboard).
+With natural language queries (NLQ), ask "Which product group had the highest margin decline this quarter?" or "Show new customers acquired in the last 6 months with total revenue" in English or Hindi and get instant visual answers.

 Tally Analytics